ManonR11/manonreau.github.io/research_projects.md

-## Integration of Negative Data Into Benchmarking Databases: Application to Nuclear Receptors
+## Importance of inactive data in models : application to virtual screening in human health and environnement - example of nuclear receptors
 ### Study of the evolution of the use of decoy compounds and true inactive data into model evaluation and construction for CADD
 - See : <a href="https://pubs.acs.org/doi/10.1021/acs.jmedchem.8b01105">Réau <em>et al<\em>, Front.
 Pharmacol.
 2018</a>
 ### Creation of the NR-DBIND (Nuclear Receptors DataBase Including Negative Data)